Data Visualization vs. Data Analytics – What’s the Difference?

 With data now being a critical source of competitive advantage, enterprises are cutting across size and geographies seeking newer methods to identify and analyze the data they generate.
 Most enterprise decision makers are now familiar with intuitive graphs, pie-charts, and other forms of visualizations that try to make sense of sales, revenue, and other aspects of company operations.
 However, the usefulness of such data visualizations depends on the effectiveness of the data, or how the data is used to come up with conclusions.
+A balanced approach in data visualization and analytics is thus pivotal in formulating an effective data strategy.

 While there is considerable overlap between the two, data analytics deals with data at a much deeper level, compared to visualization.
-An end-to-end business intelligence solution consists not just of the front end dashboard which transforms data into a visual context, but also tools and algorithms at the backend.
+An end-to-end business intelligence solution consists not just of the front end dashboard, which transforms data into a visual context, but also tools and algorithms at the backend.

 Difference between Data Visualization and Data Analytics